College House, 2nd Floor, 17 King Edwards Road, London, HA4 7AE

 Foods containing biotin include eggs, nuts, whole grains, meat, poultry, and milk products.

 Biotin can also be found in tablet form, liquid form, capsule form, and in numerous topical-based treatments.

 So now you know how to grow a beard fast at 16 and beyond!

-If nothing else works and you have $20,000 lying around, you could treat yourself to a beard transplant!
+If nothing else works and you have $20,000, you could treat yourself to a beard transplant!

 The procedure involves plucking hairs from your scalp and implanting them in the patchy spots of your struggling beard.

-Dr. Jeffrey Epstein, a plastic surgeon in America, stated that he has seen a 30-fold increase in dudes getting beard transplants over the last decade!
+Dr. Jeffrey Epstein, a plastic surgeon in America, stated that he had seen a 30-fold increase in dudes getting beard transplants over the last decade!